COBISS.Net - Support to knowledge and intercultural dialogue

 Knowledge is the driving force of development.
 For the knowledge-based information society, library information systems and current research information systems are an essential infrastructure, indispensable in advanced education and research, as well as in cultural, technological and economic development.
 However, libraries cannot take on their role, if their work is not supported by modern information communication technology.
 Moreover, they are unable to function efficiently as isolated islands, so they must link with each other and provide conditions for dialogue and collaboration, which further provides the basis for the development of each country and the international community as a whole.

-So far, only a few countries have succeeded in establishing a national library information system with the shared cataloguing system.
+So far, only a few countries have succeeded in establishing a national library information system with shared cataloguing.
 In most cases, the establishment of such a system is made impossible not only because of the uncoordinated automation of individual libraries using different types of library software, but also because libraries fall under different ministries that fail to collaborate in the library development planning stage.

-COBISS (Co-operative Online Bibliographic Systems and Services) is a reference model of a system representing the platform for the national library information systems and/or bibliographic systems for the evaluation of research results in Slovenia, Serbia, Macedonia, Bosnia and Herzegovina, Montenegro, Bulgaria and Albania.
+COBISS (Co-operative Online Bibliographic Systems and Services) is a model of a system representing the platform for the national library information systems in Slovenia, Serbia, Macedonia, Bosnia and Herzegovina, Montenegro, Bulgaria and Albania.
 All these systems are interconnected into the COBISS.Net regional network.
 While in Kosovo, they are preparing themselves for the implementation of the COBISS system, an open invitation for cooperation has been offered to libraries in Croatia.

 The key features of the integrated management of library catalogues and researchers’ bibliographies are:

 - Higher quality of bibliographic records and multi-functionality,